harrypower/sandtable/readme.md

     systemctl disable wifi-reset.service
     ```
 ## 3.B configure hostname
-  * log into beaglebone and change the name in /etc/hostname to sandtable
+  * log into beaglebone and change the name in /etc/hostname to mysandtable
   ```
   sudo nano /etc/hostname
   ```